 The following will help answer your questions about the scientific research and experimental development (SR&ED) tax credit.

-The refundable credit cannot exceed 10% of the expenditure limit, which is generally $3 million.
-The expenditure limit is increased to $6 million for tax years that begin on or after December 16, 2024, once federal legislation is passed.
-This limit is determined according to Section 127(10.2) and proposed subsection 127(10.6) of the federal Income Tax Act and may be reduced as described in the Canada Revenue Agency's SR&ED Investment Tax Credit Policy.
+The refundable credit cannot exceed 10% of the expenditure limit as determined by the federal Income Tax Act.
+The expenditure limit is increased from $3 million to $6 million for tax years that begin on or after December 16, 2024.
+This limit is determined according to subsection 127(10.2) and subsection 127(10.6) of the federal Income Tax Act and may be reduced as described in the Canada Revenue Agency's SR&ED Investment Tax Credit Policy.

 The amount of annual non-refundable tax credit that may be deducted in a tax year is limited to the amount of the corporation's income tax payable for that year.

 Yes, the expenditure limit for calculating the refundable credit is the federal expenditure limit.
-Note: The Federal Budget 2025 proposes to change the federal expenditure limit.
+Note: The Federal Budget 2025 increased the federal expenditure limit.

 The SR&ED non-refundable tax credit allows active members of partnerships to claim their proportionate share of the partnership's SR&ED BC qualified expenditure for the year.